7 Things to Consider When Choosing the Best Ice Machine for Your Business

 Ice cubes come in all types of shapes, and they’re not just for aesthetic purposes.

 Ice cubes shapes are designed to assist with certain industries.
-For instance, many commercial ice chip maker models produce cubelet ice, which is soft and chewable so young children and hospital patients can chew on the ice without damaging their teeth.
+For instance, many commercial ice chip maker models produce cubelet ice (AKA nugget ice or flake ice), which is soft and chewable so young children and hospital patients can chew on the ice without damaging their teeth.

 Flake Ice is moldable and great for seafood bars and food presentations.

-There are plenty more ice shapes to choose from, consider the different types, and pick the best one for your business.
+There are plenty more ice types to choose from, consider the different types, and pick the best one for your business.

 Even the best ice machine needs the right amount of space to operate.